Hakku99/folder-of-images-to-ebooks/README.md

 ---

-## 📦 How to Compile into an EXE File
+## 📦 How to Compile Python program into an EXE File

 You can bundle this application into a single standalone executable (`.exe`) for Windows, so it can be run without needing Python installed.